matze-dd/Tex2txt/README.md

 ```
 The replacements 'U-U-U' to 'W-W-W' are taken from the collection in script
 variable parms.display\_math that depends on option --lang, too.
-Now, LT will additionally complain about repetition of V-V-V.
+Now, LT will additionally complain about repetition of 'V-V-V'.
-Finally, writing “= b,” and “= d.“ in the equation leads to the output:
+Finally, writing '= b,' and '= d.' in the equation leads to the output:
 ```
 Wir folgern
   U-U-U  gleich V-V-V,